CogStack/CogStack-Pipeline/README.md

 ## Logging support

-Turbo-laser uses the SLF4J abstraction for logging, with logback as the concrete implementation.
+cogstack uses the SLF4J abstraction for logging, with logback as the concrete implementation.
 To name a logfile, simply add the -DLOG_FILE_NAME system flag when launching the JVM

 e.g.

 ```
-java -DLOG_FILE_NAME=aTestLog -DLOG_LEVEL=debug -jar turbo-laser-0.3.0.jar /my/path/to/configs
+java -DLOG_FILE_NAME=aTestLog -DLOG_LEVEL=debug -jar cogstack-0.3.0.jar /my/path/to/configs
 ```

-Turbo-laser assumes the 'job repository' schema is already in place in the DB implementation of your choice (see spring batch docs for more details).
+cogstack assumes the 'job repository' schema is already in place in the DB implementation of your choice (see spring batch docs for more details).
 The scripts to set this up for various vendors can be found [here](https://github.com/spring-projects/spring-batch/tree/master/spring-batch-core/src/main/resources/org/springframework/batch/core)

 ## Scaling